wp-plugins/agp-font-awesome-collection/README.md

 # agp-font-awesome-collection

-The latest Font Awesome icons with HTML and shortcodes usage, dynamic visualizer for TinyMCE editor, promotion widget and other features in the one plugin
+Latest Font Awesome icons with HTML and shortcodes usage, dynamic visualizer for TinyMCE editor, promotion widget and other features in the one plugin

 # Installation